I put a 80cc 4 stroke in my spree. I'm having problems with the plastic rubbing on the exhaust even after cutting a considerable amount off.

 Greetings:

 If the plastic is ABS, then yes, it is possible.
-I experimented with sad Aero scrap after I did a Massive Carb cutout.
-A paint-stripper heat gun, deftly applied, followed by pressure with some sort of shaping tool will produce said bulge.
+I experimented with sad Aero scrap after I did a Massive Carb cutout. :oops: A paint-stripper heat gun, deftly applied, followed by pressure with some sort of shaping tool will produce said bulge.
 However you're probably going to ruin the paint, and you only get one shot.

 I had better luck pulling a nasty dent left in the bumper cover of the Family Fun-Wagon by some ne'er-do-well hit-and-run scoundrel.
 You literally cannot see the foot-wide indentation he left me.
-The left foglamp remains a bit *, however.

 Wheelman-111